-On the right side a new configuration object editor will open.
+On the right side, a new configuration object editor will open.
 This window contains properties of the new subsystem.
 Name the first subsystem Contacts.
-1C:Enterprise will automatically add a value to Synonym property once you press the Enter or the Tab keys being positioned in the Name property.
+1C:Enterprise will automatically add value to Synonym property once you press the Enter or the Tab keys being positioned in the Name property.
 For now, there is no need to change anything else in this window, so click Close.

 In the same way, create other two subsystems: Events and Finances.
 As a result, you will have the following tree: